 Kuli’ou’ou Ridge is a beautiful hike near Honolulu (where Jedd grew up) with several interesting changes in landscape.
 It is challenging enough that you feel you’ve truly earned the magnificent view at the top!

-The Ridge Trail (not to be confused with the adjacent Valley Trail) is 5 miles round trip.
+The Ridge Trail is 5 miles round trip.
 It’s listed on Oahu Hiking as “Beginner to Intermediate” but with the elevation gain, you will no doubt get a work-out!
 Step carefully as you are often walking on a gnarly tangle of roots and the trail gets slick when wet.

 To get an idea of the overall lay-out of the hike, I like this map: Kiapolo’s Flicker Map

 From the Kalanianaole Highway, turn onto Kuliouou Road at the light.
-Follow it back into the valley and then make a right on Kalaau Place where you’ll park on the street.
+Follow it back into the valley and then make a right on Kalaau Place where you’ll park near the end of the street.

-Shortly after starting down the Valley Trail, you’ll take a right to get on to the Ridge Trail.
+Shortly after starting down the dirt path, you’ll take a right to get on to the Ridge Trail.
 Here, I picked up a walking stick, which – though not obligatory – came in handy while maneuvering back down some of the steeper sections of the hike.